v4rakh/ts3web/README.md

 * Snapshots are saved in `/var/www/html/application/data/snapshots`.
 You should create a volume for this location if you're using docker as deployment type.
 * Logs are saved in `/var/www/html/application/log` for docker containers.
 You should create a volume for this location if you're using docker as deployment type.
+You should also create the log file `application.log` already.

 **Important**: Ensure that host binds have permissions set up properly.
 The user which is used in the docker container is `www-data` with id `82`.
 If, e.g. logs are host bound, then execute `chown -R 82:82 host/path/to/log`.